snc2/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 # Quantum Cohort Project Business Application

 For each weekly project, your team is asked to complete the below business application exercise.
-To complement the technical tasks, please consdier the four questions below.
+To complement the technical tasks, please consider the four questions below.
 You are free to format your response to these four questions as you wish (with the final question done as a short recorded video), and to include the content (or links to the content) on your forked repository.